-Buying Services
+Buying Services and Repairs

 • The Procurement Services team issues Purchase Orders for the provision of commercially available services.